yeehaa123/coding-the-humanities-public/src/documents/learnResources/html-level1.html.md

        name: "John Wiley & Sons"
 ---

 HyperText Markup Language (HTML) is the main markup language for creating web pages and other information that can be displayed in a web browser.
 It is one of the fundamental building blocks of the web.
-It adds explicit structure to documents to make parsing of the content easier.
+It adds explicit structure to identify elements in a document such as titles, sections, tables etc, which tells the browser how to display each element.
+It also helps both humans and computers to interpret the content.